6.1.1 Child In Need

 Any child protection or safeguarding issues which arise during the course of a Child in Need Plan must be responded to in line with the child protection procedure as follows.

-Social Care Team Managers should chair Review CIN Meetings, to ensure care progression in cases where the CIN plan has been open for 6 months or more, and/or when there following a change in allocated worker.
+Social Care Team Managers should chair Review CIN Meetings, to ensure care progression in cases where the CIN plan has been open for 6 months or more, and/or following a change in allocated worker.

 Where it is proposed that a complex package of support being provided under a Child in Need Plan should continue beyond four months, there should be a specific review chaired by the Social Care manager of the responsible team.
 Exceptions to this will be those cases where the plan acknowledges the need for longer term support, for example in relation to children who meet the criteria for the Children with Disabilities Team.